tao-luke/mySite/README.md

 Please let me know if anything seems off or just have an idea to share ~

+## Incoming Changes:
+- blog page hosting a collection of my writings/articles
+- youtube section
+- and MORE

 ----

 While the project is entirely constructed by me, I must thank my gf for the wonderful color scheme and star patterns^^

 furthermore, the icons can be found on materialUI and the font is bonve from google.